dgurnick/decouple_and_purge/README.md

 The wood will break
 The man just fades away

+    -- bridge
+    In quiet places to contemplate
+    something so familiar
+    that takes me closer to my day

+    those quiet places where they lie to wait something so peculiar
+    that takes me closer to my day

+    -- chorus
+    Down down Jaco hold me
+    Another day, another crazy night away
+    Old friend, console me
+    Mothers ears have left me here
+    away

 The tragedy of the disappeared
 Can't believe there's nothing better
 That leads me closer to the grave